Teaching with the News

 Refugee Stories: Mapping a Crisis

-This lesson by the Choices Program helps students explore the human geography of the refugee crisis.
+This free, online lesson by the Choices Program helps students explore the human geography of the refugee crisis.

 To make sure students have a firm grasp of the topic before beginning the role-play activity, prompt discussion with some of the following questions: